 The Real Reason for the JC Merger: Aspiration

-What I’m saying here is this.
+What I’m trying to say is this.
 The real reason for the JC merger is aspiration.
 Birth rates, geographical (I long to be) close to you might play a part.
 But the affected JCs are suffering low intake because too many students prefer the better-branded institutions.

 To argue for the merger to be scrapped because small classes are better, etc, is also meaningless.
 Yes, smaller academic classes are indeed better.
 One to one lagi better.
 But seriously, do you want to go to a school where you can’t play the sport of your choice, or perform in a stage production, or join the band, because don’t have enough people leh …